LzhJack/Jack-Fonse-Stan/docs/navigation-structure.md

 ---

 Before starting this section, get a picture you want to remove the background of.
 The picture must have a plain uniform background (like a plain white background).
-You can also just download [this sample image of Kirby riding a star](https://lzhjack.github.io/Jack-Fonse-Stan/assets/images/kirb-star.jpg).
+You can also just download _`kirb-star.jpg`_ from [this Google Drive](https://drive.google.com/drive/folders/1ROTP59Qcgf63mWDDrQBsnxDWXC4yNQY7).

 ## Photoshop file setup